sanjeetkumaritoutlook/reactive-native-expo/README.md

 ## Dowload Expo Go mobile app for simulator of ur local web app
 it runs on local: http://localhost:8081/

+## Expo for Web (React Native for web)
+Use Webpack instead of default Metro bundler for Github pages deployment
 ## Get started

 1. Install dependencies